jihado-i/JokeGenerator_JavaScript_svAPI/README.md

 ## Description
 This website allows users to generate random jokes with just a click of a button.
 With a simple and intuitive interface, users can easily enjoy a quick laugh or find inspiration for their next joke.
 The project fetches jokes from the JokeAPI, offering a wide range of joke categories including programming, general, and more.

-## Features
-- Generate random jokes with a single click.
-- Choose from various joke categories.
-- Responsive design for seamless experience across devices.
-- Easy-to-use interface for users of all levels.

 ## Technologies Used
 - JavaScript
 - HTML